Case Study: The Fundamentals of Actually Growing a Profitable Podcast

 Affiliate Marketing.
 This works best for products or services that you use or are familiar with, so you can authentically promote them.
 Then when listeners buy, you will receive a commission.
 Remember, you do have to disclose that you are an affiliate or will be receiving a commission.

 Tip Jar or Crowdfunding.
 At the end of each episode, you can ask your listeners to “give you a tip” or “buy you a cup of coffee” to help support the show.
-While these are small donations, it can give you direct feedback about which episodes are more popular than others and allow you to start receiving some revenue.
+While these are small donations, they can give you direct feedback about which episodes are more popular than others and allow you to start receiving some revenue.
 It is also good information for sharing with potential sponsors that your audience does invest.
 You could also sign up for a platform like Patreon to collect these donations and offer a Premium subscription to your listeners.

 Online Courses or Books.
 If you have these or are in the process of building them, you can leverage your podcast content, ads within the show, and even your outro to point listeners to purchase or sign up.